You might think signing up for continuing education programs will take too much time out of your day and too much money out of your wallet.

 - Thursday: How a Good Breakfast Helped Create a Sneaker Empire

 The cute titles of the lessons don’t always match up with the content.
-For example, Wednesday’s email used a light-hearted prompt to launch into a more serious discussion about copyright law.
+For example, one email used a light-hearted prompt to launch into a more serious discussion about copyright law.

 Friday’s weekender email is not a continuing education course, more a review of the week.
 It includes educational content found around the web.
 You might see a link to a lengthy investigative piece from ProPublica, for example.